zeelsheladiya/OurDB-Database/README.md

 - Low end device like Arduino , raspberry pi can also run it
 - Requires minimum c++ 17 standard compiler or above to run on any system
 - Combination (NoSQL + SQL), doesn’t have schema for storing table but it has perfect syntax for creating query like SQL
-- Don't need to install this database to use, super portable
+- Don't need to install this database to use, portable
 - Make your own query syntax very easily, it’s make your querycode super protected
 - All data files in encrypted format
 - Connect this database with your application with just onelineofcode